duaneg/django-hookbox/README.txt

     * Django 1.3+
     * Hookbox 0.3.3
+    * testfixtures 1.9.2+ (for unit tests)

-It should work with Django 1.2, however it has not been tested.
+It should work with Django 1.2 and earlier versions of testfixtures, however it has not been tested.
 If you try it please let me know how you get on.

 Other versions of hookbox (including the latest dev versions) probably will *not* work, as things like command-line option names and URLs seem to change